aptech/docs/docs/CR-ThreadBegin.rst

        n = calcA(m);
     threadEnd;

-Notice that the writer-must-isolate rule (see Multi-Threaded Programming in GAUSS, Chapter 1) does not apply within the bounds of the `threadBegin`/`threadEnd` pair, as there is no risk of simultaneous access to a symbol.
+Notice that the writer-must-isolate rule (see `Multi-Threaded Programming in GAUSS <MT-MultiThreadedProgramming.html>`_) does not apply within the bounds of the `threadBegin`/`threadEnd` pair, as there is no risk of simultaneous access to a symbol.
 The rule only applies between the threads in a given set (and their children).